Kernix13/markdown-cheatsheet/README.md

 In the **basics markdown** section I have the simplest markdown syntax and the most basic styling to use in your markdown files and on sites like Discord and Slack.
 Thee are a number of forums and support ticket apps that allow markdown so keep that in mind.

-In the **intermediate section** are styling ecxamples to make your markdown look even more professional.
-That is important for what I am calling **Advanced markdown**.
-It's not that there is advanced markdown, it's just these the syntax in this section requires more than just a single character to display your markdown.
+In the **intermediate section** are styling examples to make your markdown look even more professional.
+Theat also applies to what I am calling **Advanced markdown**.
+It's not that there is advanced markdown, it's just the syntax in that section requires more than just a single character to display your markdown.

 You will not land a job because you are great with markdown, but it subconsciously makes a great first impression.
-Imagine a potential employer seeing your repo README files and the impression it makes if they are simple paragraphs or rich with styling.
+Imagine a potential employer seeing your repo README files and the impression it makes if they are simple paragraphs or one that is rich with styling.
 In a pool of potential job canddates, you can either rise on that list or fall to the bottom.

 **NOTE**: To view markdown in VS Code hit CTRL+SHIFT+V or click the preview button at top right in line with the file name tabs.